top of page

 Nati Biton

-A social worker, lecturer, and researcher affiliated with the School of Social Work at The Sapir Academic College and Ben-Gurion University.
-He provides individual and group therapy in the fields of mental health and LGBTQ+ individuals
+A social worker, lecturer, and researcher at the School of Social Work at Sapir Academic College and Ben-Gurion University.
+He provides individual and group therapy in the fields of mental health and LGBTQ+ community.

 bottom of page